 Visiting Johnston Canyon is a great thing to do in the winter in Banff, and we love to bring visitors here during that time.
 The frozen waterfalls, easy walking paths, and fewer crowds make the winter a wonderful time to enjoy the Johnston Canyon.

-If you do plan on taking the hike on in the winter, a pair of microspikes will be a big help as the path can get very icy.
-You can rent them at Wilson Sports in Lake Louise, or in Banff and Canmore.
+If you plan to hike in the winter, a pair of microspikes will be a big help, as the path can get very icy.
+You can rent them at Wilson Sports in Lake Louise or Banff and Canmore.
+We feel a bit more mixed about the Johnston Canyon experience in the summer.
+You should come prepared for crowds – lots of them – and a crowded parking situation if you visit during peak times.

-Johnston Canyon does not offer the same dizzying views or spectacular vistas as Lake Louise or Moraine Lake, where it’s tough to say anything negative, but it is still sure to impress any visitor.
+Johnston Canyon does not offer the same dizzying views or spectacular vistas as Lake Louise or Moraine Lake, where it’s tough to say anything negative, but it will still impress any first time visitor.

 However, we are fans of the safety and ease that Johnston Canyon offers families and people with limited mobility.
-If you’re a beginner hiker or family with very young children, give the hike a go.
-If you fall into the moderate experience of hiking or fitness, there are many hikes in Banff where you’ll have a more enjoyable and less crowded time.
+If you’re a beginner hiker or a family with very young children, give the hike a go.
+If you have moderate hiking or fitness experience, there are many hikes in Banff where you’ll have a more enjoyable and less crowded time.

-Of course, Banff National Park is a wonderful place, and it’s very easy to find immense beauty in Johnston Canyon, and the Banff waterfalls are sure to be impressive.
+Of course, Banff National Park is a wonderful place, and it’s very easy to find immense beauty in Johnston Canyon.
+The waterfalls are sure to be impressive.

 Stay at the Johnston Canyon Cabins